 Define supplies hospitals with up-to-date high-quality information, helping to identify best practice and supporting a wide range of NHS initiatives.

-It is used in more than 90 per cent of acute NHS hospitals, as well as Community and Mental Health Trusts throughout the UK, to enable them to accurately measure their medicines usage, clinically and financially, in comparison to a peer group of hospitals.
+It is used in 100 per cent of acute NHS hospitals as well as Community and Mental Health Trusts throughout England, Wales and Northern Ireland, to enable them to accurately measure their medicines usage, clinically and financially, in comparison to a peer group of hospitals.